 Classes will be intensive five-day classes with no more than six students.
 David Savage, director at Rowden will be taking the first series of classes.
 The cost of the class will be £600 per person all drawing and painting materials provided.
 PLACES LIMITED – CONTACT US NOW.

 Being able to transfer the information you see in front of you down on to paper can be tricky but it’s a task that we will focus on a lot while you are here.

 We will go through the exercises needed to properly set up your paper, how to sit and look at the objects in relation to your paper and how to visually measure what is in front of you.
 You will be asked to draw various things such as white geometric objects and textured fruit, these drawing exercises will give you the ability to put down on paper what is front of you.
 A lot of the basic skills are covered within still life and will give you the knowledge to progress and learn to draw.

-More information can be gathered from our Still Life page.
+More information can be gathered from our still life drawing page.